Road Charge Projects

 Technology is changing the way Californians move around the state.
 Not only are people driving more fuel-efficient and electric cars, they’re also using rideshare apps instead of driving.
 Use of transit and active transportation is growing.
 Freight patterns are shifting.
 Government agencies and private companies alike are also testing autonomous vehicle systems.
 The landscape of how we travel in California is changing.
 We have to prepare for the future and that includes how we fund road infrastructure.

-In 2021 California will test how road charge can work with four technologies: usage-based insurance, ridesharing, EV charging stations/pay-at-the-pump systems, and autonomous vehicles.
+In 2021 California tested how road charge could work with four technologies: usage-based insurance, ridesharing, EV charging stations/pay-at-the-pump systems, and autonomous vehicles.

 In 2016-17 California ran the largest road charge test in the nation, piloting more than 5,000 vehicles reporting more than 37 million miles over nine months.